-These communications can include responses to specific challenges raised by COVID-19, continuity of operations plans, and explanation of how universities will incorporate feedback from stakeholders.
-Clear and transparent communication builds confidence in the institution’s ability to protect students, respond to new challenges and risks, and continue the delivery of high-quality programs.
+These communications can include responses to specific challenges raised by COVID-19, continuity of operations plans, and an explanation of how universities will incorporate feedback from stakeholders.
+Clear and transparent higher education communication builds confidence in the institution’s ability to protect students, respond to new challenges and risks, and continue the delivery of high-quality programs.

-By way of example, consider launching a communications campaign focused on connecting stakeholders with campus resources, information on how the institution is addressing public health concerns, and updates on continuity plans as the pandemic progresses.
-Some colleges are offering virtual town halls where community members can voice any concerns they have about having students back on campus or about virtual learning.
+By way of example, consider launching a higher education communications campaign focused on connecting stakeholders with campus resources, information on how the institution is addressing public health concerns, and updates on continuity plans as the pandemic progresses.
+Some colleges are offering virtual town halls where community members can voice any concerns that they have about having students back on campus or about virtual learning.